Skip to content

 Form Requests

 As a basic example, you may have a login form with a username and password.
 Both of these fields are required and must follow certain rules.
+By encapsulating these rules in a Form, you can keep your controllers simple and avoid scattering validation logic throughout your code.
 First, we need to create a Form:

 namespace App\Web\Forms;